KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 .. rubric::  OpenXRDebugUtils

-A header and cpp file pair that helps in setting up the DebugUtilsMessenger. ``XR_EXT_debug_utils`` in an OpenXR instance extension that can intercept call made to OpenXR and provide extra information or report warning and errors, if the usage of the API or the current state of OpenXR is not valid.
+A header and cpp file pair that helps in setting up the DebugUtilsMessenger. :openxr_ref:`XR_EXT_debug_utils` in an OpenXR instance extension that can intercept call made to OpenXR and provide extra information or report warning and errors, if the usage of the API or the current state of OpenXR is not valid.
 As you go through this tutorial it is highly recommended to have this enabled to help with debugging.
-This is discussed in detail in :ref:`Chapter 2.1<2.1.2 XR_EXT_debug_utils>`, but in general, ``CreateOpenXRDebugUtilsMessenger()`` creates and ``DestroyOpenXRDebugUtilsMessenger()`` destroys an ``XrDebugUtilsMessengerEXT``. ``OpenXRMessageCallbackFunction()`` is a callback function that is specified at object creation, which is called when OpenXR raises an issue.
+This is discussed in detail in :ref:`Chapter 2.1<2.1.2 XR_EXT_debug_utils>`, but in general, ``CreateOpenXRDebugUtilsMessenger()`` creates and ``DestroyOpenXRDebugUtilsMessenger()`` destroys an :openxr_ref:`XrDebugUtilsMessengerEXT`. ``OpenXRMessageCallbackFunction()`` is a callback function that is specified at object creation, which is called when OpenXR raises an issue.
 The header declares the functions and the cpp defines them.

 .. rubric::  OpenXRHelper